azanebrain/wcsd-2015-theme/README.md

 If you want to use different config credentials than those in the gulpfile, create a config.json file with your settings

 Run with `npm run serve`

+It should be used with the same dataset as the demo theme.